jplattus/Backend-Test-Lattus/README.md

 3. Invite the bot using /invite @botname .
 Usually called as the app name

 ### Setup your Django App
-1. Create python3 virtual env
+1. Create python3 virtual env `python3 -m venv /path/to/your/env/`
-2. Mount into your virtual env
+2. Cd to your venv and mount in `source bin/activate`
-3. Clone the repo
+3. Inside your venv dir, clone the repo
     <pre><code>$ git clone https://github.com/jplattus/Backend-Test-Lattus.git</code></pre>
-4. Install pip packages <pre><code>$ pip install -r requirements.txt</code></pre>
+4. Cd into the repo folder and install pip packages <pre><code>$ pip install -r requirements.txt</code></pre>
 5. Create postgresql database
 6. You can use sqlite3 database changing the configuration in **settings.py** file
 7. IMPORTANT: create a json file **secrets.json** in your project base directory with this structure